 A librarian is also available to meet with you to create an effective assignment or to provide feedback on research assignments.
 Call the reference desk at 360.383.3285 to make an appointment with a librarian.

-These are some handouts the library has prepared for students.
+These are some information literacy handouts the library has prepared for students.
 They are also available by the Reference Desk.
 Please encourage your students to stop by and take the ones they need.
+Compliant with print accessibility standards.
+Please ask for an editable copy if you would like to make changes.

 - Research Databases